Skip to main content

 info

-1. Switch to the OHIF Viewer code root directory.
+• Navigate to the OHIF Viewer code root directory (base of the monorepo).

 docker build . -t ohif-viewer-image